lorenzopol/SimBCR-v2/README.md

 1. In order to get all the necessary python packages run `pip install -r requirements.txt`

 2. You will need to install R and the immuneSIM package.
 Please refer to their [installation section](https://github.com/GreiffLab/immuneSIM).
+Assure yourself of adding R to your system PATH variables.
 3. Finally, clone this repo or download and extract the raw files.

 ## Usage